Trail, better known as

-This hike is located on the hot dry south side of the island with no shade.
+No Shade - this hike is located on the hot, dry south side of the island with no shade.
 Start as early as possible as it will only get hotter as the sun rises.
 You have to get up super early to catch a sun rise, but it can be worth it.
 Make sure to bring a flashlight in that case!

-Give yourself 1 ½ to 3 hrs for this hike…depending how much time you wish to spend up top.
+Time - Give yourself 1 ½ to 3 hrs for this hike…depending how much time you wish to spend at the top.

 are tame, and the area is blanketed with a good patch of